TritonDataCenter/smartos-docs/docs/pxe-booting-smartos.md

 each for booting SmartOS.

 Before we get into the guts, lets just recap for those new to netbooting.
-When you boil it all down, remove bootp and all those other protocols you won't notice, at its core, when you boot your server and tell it to PXE/Network boot, it will send a DHCP request which the server will answer and it will include two special things a "next-server" and file name.
-The "next-server" is your TFTP server and the file is the file your server will download and run from it.
+Remove bootp and all those other protocols you won't notice.
+When you boot your server and
+tell it to PXE/Network boot, it will send a DHCP request which the server will answer and it will include two special things: a "next-server" and filename.
+The "next-server" is your TFTP server and filename is the file your server will download and run.
 That file is usually a bootloader such as Syslinux or GRUB (more correctly, the PXE variations of them: pxelinux or pxegrub).
-In our case the file will be the iPXE program named "undionly.kpxe". iPXE can execute scripts and do other net things your normal PXE client on your network card can't, we will use it to actually boot SmartOS which will involve downloading and booting the SmartOS kernel and archive from the TFTP server.
+In our case the file will be the iPXE program named "undionly.kpxe". iPXE can execute scripts and do other net things your normal PXE client on your network card can't.
+We will use it to actually boot SmartOS which will involve downloading and booting the SmartOS kernel and archive from the TFTP/HTTP server.

 #### ISC DHCP

-There are many tutorials on the net about configuring ISC DHCP, but important part is allowing it to execute iPXE correctly.
+There are many tutorials on the net about configuring ISC DHCP, but the important part is allowing it to execute iPXE correctly.
 You'll want to create a DHCP pool that looks similar to the following: